theoneisneo/resume/resume.md

     - Performance tuning.
         - Implement data converter which are 3 ~ 5 times faster than built in.
         - Reduce searching algorithm time complexity from O(n) to O(1).
-        - Develop auto testing tool for checking data accuracy.
 * Develop risk management system for high frequency trading users
-    - Send alert or block trading accounts if not passed full risk management conditions.
+    - Send alert or block trading accounts if not passed full risk management conditions as fast as possible.
-    - Build auto testing tool and generate performance related data.

 Software Engineer / Freelance
 2016/06 ~ 2018/02, 2013/06 ~ 2014/06